tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 Kaz let go with a vague look of disgust on his face, and I straightened up my uniform with sharp, angry movements.
 I was mad, but only because he was right.
 No one wants to admit that they’re being kind of an idiot.
 It’s a tough pill to swallow.

-Kaz pulled the curtain across the window and canceled the entry code.
+Kaz pulled the shade across the window and canceled the entry code.
 He said, “Nefertiti is easily one of the most dangerous exhibits in this entire building.
 She knows all your secret longings and fantasies.
 Money, lust, power, she knows all your desires.”

 I sighed, “From my vantage point, things were looking pretty good in there, if you know what I’m saying.
 What would’ve happened if you didn’t stop me?”